OmarAlmrz/Masther-Thesis/README.md

 For the labeling, we employed an open-source tool called Label Studio. https://labelstud.io/

-## Data Collection
+## Data
-Data was collected with two smartwatch models.
-Raw data can be found in data/data_raw/ folder.
+Raw and processed data can be found in https://tubcloud.tu-berlin.de/apps/files/files?dir=/Shared/smartwatch-projects/project6_omar